dhvyas7/cse-15l-lab-reports/week2/report.md

   }
 ```

-Here, we get the average as 0.0 even though we would expect 5.0 because the code we've written doesn't consider the scenario where all list elements are equal and so the sum is never incremented leading to the return value of 0.
+Here, in testAverage, we get the average as 1.5 even though we would expect 5.0 because the code we've written doesn't consider the scenario where multiple list elements are equal to the lowest value.
+This leads to an error in the output which could be fixed by considering the count of the lowest number in the lists.

 For testAverage2, we get the correct expected value of 2.5